aparnasarma0903/recipes-analysis/README.md

   frameborder="0"
 ></iframe>

-PROMPT 5: If you imputed any missing values, visualize the distributions of the imputed columns before and after imputation.
-Describe which imputation technique you chose to use and why.
-If you didn’t fill in any missing values, discuss why not.
+This visualization aggregates recipes by the year of submission, providing a temporal perspective on recipe trends.
+It answers questions like:
+- When was the peak of user submissions?
+- Are recipe submissions increasing or decreasing over time?

+Such trends can guide platform strategies and provide historical context to the dataset.

-# Framing a Prediction Problem
+## Framing a Prediction Problem

-# Baseline Model
+## Baseline Model

-# Final Model
+## Final Model